 The Autism Program offers diagnostic, developmental, psychological and neuropsychological evaluation for individuals suspected of having ASD, as well as evaluation for children who have been diagnosed with ASD and are in need of a comprehensive evaluation to aid in the development of treatment recommendations.
 Fellows have opportunity to engage in psychological, behavioral, and/or neurocognitive assessment of individuals with (or suspected of having) ASD, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
-Fellows also have opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologicallybased developmental problems; (2) participate in diagnostic differentiation and formulation treatment plans; and of further assessment and (3) participate in family consultations/feedback and provide recommendations for intervention services.
+Fellows also have opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologicallybased developmental problems; (2) participate in diagnostic differentiation and formulation assessment treatment plans; of further and and (3) participate in family consultations/feedback and provide recommendations for intervention services.
 Fellows are involved in all aspects of evaluation, including diagnostic interviews, planning test batteries, test administration and interpretation, providing feedback to parents, and report writing.
 Fellows may also be involved in ADOS-2 consultations, which include providing direct feedback in verbal and written formats to referring providers in Psychology, Developmental Pediatrics, and Neurodevelopmental Disabilities.

-The Autism Program also offers outpatient, evidence-based intervention through the Autism Program Behavior Consultation (ABC) Clinic, consisting of short-term caregiver-focused behavioral treatment for challenging behaviors.
+The Autism Program also offers outpatient, evidence-based intervention, consisting of shortterm caregiver-focused behavioral treatment for challenging behaviors.
 Challenging behaviors may include physical aggression, noncompliance, tantrums and other developmental concerns (e.g., sleep problems, toileting problems, mild behavioral feeding problems, and adaptive skill deficits).
 Opportunities for evaluation and intervention within an inpatient setting occur through the IDD Crisis Stabilization Program, which provides crisis stabilization services for individuals with ASD and/or IDD and their families who are admitted to Texas Children's Hospital in the context of acute behavioral crises.